Inkscape Trademark Usage Policy

 The Inkscape Project and Conservancy reserve the right to prohibit the use of the Logos in a manner inconsistent with these guidelines that would weaken or dilute the Inkscape Logo, create a likelihood of confusion, or otherwise infringe upon the trademark rights of Conservancy and the Inkscape Project in the Inkscape Logo.

 2.7 Use of the Marks in merchandising

-You may create and sell merchandise using the Inkscape name and the Inkscape Logo without additional permission provided that you use only unmodified graphics from the logo page on the Inkscape website.
+You may create and sell merchandise using the Inkscape name and the Inkscape Logo without additional permission provided that you use only unmodified graphics from this page on the Inkscape website (see below).
 Please contact us if you would like to sell any other merchandise containing the Marks.
 This section is subject to the other provisions contained in this Policy, including those regarding permissions required for usage and using the Marks as part of a product name.

 3 Rights reserved by Conservancy

 - Modify this Policy in ways consistent with its mission of protecting the public.